HaleyMS/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/V0huXdA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Logging in as the user Jane I was automatically assigned Karens priority issue set by the configurations of the help topics.
-I was able to resolve Karens issue as Jane.
+Logging in as the user Jane I was automatically assigned Karen's priority issue set by the configurations of the help topics.
+I was able to resolve Karen's issue as Jane.
 I also logged into John's account and was able to resolve the issues that I had put in as Ken.
 </p>
 <br />